South Yorkshire Supertram: Tram-train services

 The existing Siemens-Duewag Supertram fleet were not upgraded for tram-train operation, so were not registered under TOPS and cannot be used on the line as they lack the relevant Network Rail safety systems and crashworthiness.
 The tram-train scheme was first planned to be in service by 2015 but was delayed.

 The Class 399 units were built in 2015/16 with the first delivered in December 2015.
 Until the completion of the tram-train line, some were used to provide increased capacity on the existing Supertram network.
 They first entered service on 14 September 2017.

 On the opening day of tram-train passenger operations the service was suspended following a road traffic collision on the tram network involving one of the tram-train vehicles.
 The incident was caused by lorry operated by Ability Handling passing a red traffic light and caused the tram to be derailed.
 The service has also been suspended twice after faults were found on the Citylink units.
 The first suspension was on 9 April 2019, when the fleet was withdrawn to undergo safety checks, although service resumed the next day.
 The service was later suspended again on 14 December 2019, resuming three days later on 17 December.
 Services have also operated on a reduced frequency several times whilst work has been undertaken on the Citylink fleet.

-In July 2021 a public consultation was opened about plans to build a new stop on the Tram Train route outside Magna Science Adventure Centre.
+In July 2021 a public consultation was opened about plans to build a new stop on the Tram Train route at Magna, outside the Magna Science Adventure Centre.
 In March 2024 Network Rail and South Yorkshire Mayoral Combined Authority (SYMCA) approved the new station at Magna, Templeborough.
-The station will be between the Meadowhall South/Tinsley stop and the Rotherham Central stop.
-Two staggered low-level tram-train platforms are to be installed, one for each line, with a connecting footbridge and an additional 29 parking spaces are to be created at the Magna site.
-The scheme is estimated to cost £6.6 million and will be funded from the Sheffield City Region's £166 million Transforming Cities Fund.
-As of October 2025, the Magna stop is currently under construction and due to open in early 2026.
+The station is located between the Meadowhall South/Tinsley stop and the Rotherham Central stop.
+It has two staggered low-level tram-train platforms, one for each line, with a connecting footbridge and an additional 29 parking spaces were created at the Magna site.
+The scheme costed £6.6 million and was funded from the Sheffield City Region's £166 million Transforming Cities Fund.
+Construction on the Magna stop commenced in March 2025 and it officially opened to passengers on 9 April 2026.

 Return to public operation

 On 18 October 2022 the South Yorkshire Mayor Oliver Coppard announced that the service would return to public operation once Stagecoach's contract expired in March 2024, alongside a £100 million grant by the central government to modernise parts of the system.
-The date of the transfer was 22 March 2024, with a new operating company known as the South Yorkshire Future Tram Limited (SYFTL) taking over all Supertram operations.
+The date of the transfer was 22 March 2024, with a new operating company known as the South Yorkshire Future Trams Limited (SYFTL) taking over all Supertram operations.

 Coppard's authority manages the publicly owned arm's length organisation to manage the tram service.